 Computer Science is not only intellectually challenging, it is also THE most creative of subjects.
 As such the staff in the department will provide you with close academic and practical support.
 All staff in the Department are research active and have a varied background in a diverse range of interests, and this enhances your experience by providing a rich curriculum with exposure to multiple approaches and areas of research.
 If you are enthusiastic, inventive and looking to shape the future, or if you’re looking to leverage your love of technology to make a difference this degree is for you.
 Rest assured.
 Computer Science is an incredible career choice for someone who wants to change the world.For more details and information about this course visit:

 Human Biology is an ever-evolving branch of science that includes the study of the human body, the changes that occur in disease, and the interaction between humans and their environment.
-With this in mind, the Human Biology Combined Honours curriculum has been designed to provide a contemporary and dynamic programme to challenge students across a broad base, but with depth in areas of staff specialisms.
+With this in mind, the Human Biology Combined Honours curriculum has been designed to provide a contemporary and dynamic programme that challenges students across a broad base, but with depth in areas of staff specialisms.

-The curriculum includes the foundation disciplines of anatomy and physiology, cellular and molecular biology, human metabolism and immunology.
-These will be delivered in the context of contemporary health issues including aging, obesity, cancer, infectious and non-communicative chronic diseases.
-Students will benefit from the input of research active scientists from across the range of disciplines within the School of Health Sciences.
-This will support the development of an integrated, innovative and applied programme of study that is the cornerstone of the curriculum of the School of Health Sciences.
-Graduates will leave the programme with a fully rounded skill set and with experience in a wide range of standard and specialist lab techniques.
-Graduates will gain experience, competence and confidence through small group learning, giving specialist and transferable skills, allowing them to succeed in a competitive and demanding employment market.For more details and information about this course visit:
+Graduates will leave the programme with a rounded set of subject-specific and key-transferable skills, and with experience in a wide range of standard and specialist lab techniques.
+Graduates will gain experience, competence and confidence through small group learning, preparing them to succeed in a competitive and demanding employment market.For more details and information about this course visit: